kiba013/Auction/README.md

 # Auction Board
-Rest API of functional operations for cell products.
+Rest API of functional operations for sell products.
 Rest API with Swagger Documentation.